Belen, New Mexico

-Belén (/bəˈlɪn/; Belén) is the second most populous city in Valencia County, New Mexico, United States, after its county seat, Los Lunas.
-The population was 7,360 at the 2020 Census.
+Belén (/bəˈlɪn/; Belén) is the second most populated city in Valencia County, New Mexico, the United States, after its county seat, Los Lunas.
+The population was 7,360 as of the 2020 Census.

-Belén is Spanish for Bethlehem but gained the nickname "The Hub City".
-The city is geographically near the center of New Mexico and has been a significant transportation hub for central New Mexico that includes access to rail, the interstate highway and air at Valencia County's only public airport.
+Belén is Spanish for Bethlehem.
+It gained the nickname "Hub City" after the Atchison, Topeka and Santa Fe Railway completed a line through it in 1907.
+The city is geographically near the center of New Mexico, and is a significant transportation hub that includes access to rails, Interstate Highway 25, and air at Valencia County's only public airport.

 Belén is at the southern end of the Albuquerque Metropolitan Statistical Area.
 The city is located 35 miles south of Albuquerque.

 History

 Belén was founded in 1740 as Nuestra Señora de Belén (Our Lady of Bethlehem) by a group of colonists led by Diego Torres and Antonio Salazar, who had received permission to settle the tract of land known as the Belén Grant.
 The early settlers in the Belén grant included several genízaro families.
-The genízaros, American Indians with origins as slaves and servants of the colonists, were important in the frontier defense of New Mexico.
+The genízaros, Native Americans with origins as slaves and servants of colonists, were important in the frontier defense of New Mexico.
 For the genízaros, relocation to Belén and other frontier settlements was a means of acquiring land.
 Their settlement in Belén was established to protect the southern border of the colony from Apache raiders.
-Belén was the first of what would be many genízaro settlements and, by 1744, 40 families were in residence.
-Spanish and mestizo families were also settled in Belén.
+Belén was the first of what would be many genízaro settlements, and by 1744, 40 families were in residence.
+Spanish and mestizo families also settled in Belén.

-Recognizing the strategic significance of Belen, Spanish authorities established a fort in Belén to protect the settlements along the Rio Grande in 1760.
+Recognizing the strategic significance of Belén, Spanish authorities established a fort in Belén to protect the settlements along the Rio Grande in 1760.
 By the 1790s, Belén had established a city center known as Plaza Vieja, or Old Town, and had grown from a paraje, or precinct, to a partido, or district, with a population of 1,695.
 By 1793, a Catholic church and parish were founded.

 By the middle of the 19th century, Belén had outgrown Old Town and was expanding into what became known as New Town.
-In 1853, the residents in each part of town disagreed over the construction of a new Catholic church, with residents of Old Town wanting the new church to remain there, while residents of New Town wanted it built in their part of town.
-Ultimately, the adobe church in Old Town was abandoned and a new church was built in New Town.
-In 1910, the last ruins of the former church were dynamited and the crushed adobe was used to pave New Town's main avenue — Becker Avenue.
+In 1853, the residents in both parts of town disagreed over the construction of a new Catholic church, with residents of Old Town wanting the new church to remain there, while residents of New Town wanted it built in their part of town.
+Ultimately, the adobe church in Old Town was abandoned, and a new church was built in New Town.
+In 1910, the last ruins of the former church were blown up with dynamite, and the crushed adobe was used to pave New Town's main avenue, Becker Avenue.